Missouri governor signs bill banning abortions at 8 weeks

 Unlike Alabama’s near-total abortion ban, lawmakers who helped draft the Missouri bill say it’s meant to withstand court challenges instead of spark them.
 If the eight-week ban is struck down, the bill includes a ladder of less-restrictive time limits at 14, 18 or 20 weeks.

-Missouri’s bill also includes an outright ban on abortions except in cases of medical emergencies, but that would kick in only if Supreme Court’s landmark 1973 Roe v.
-Wade decision that legalized abortion is overturned.
+Missouri’s bill also includes an outright ban on abortions except in cases of medical emergencies, but that would kick in only if Roe v.
+Wade is overturned.
+Missouri Right to Life called it “the strongest pro-life bill in Missouri history.”

+Missouri state House Democratic Minority Leader Crystal Quade said in a written statement the new law treats women “as little more than fetal incubators with no rights or role in the decision, even in cases of rape and incest.”

 Kentucky , Mississippi , Ohio and Georgia also have approved bans on abortions once fetal cardiac activity can be detected, which can occur in about the sixth week of pregnancy.
 Some of those laws already have been challenged in court, and similar restrictions in North Dakota and Iowa have been struck down by judges.